hijoput4/SharingWare/OTHERS/AI-CHAT.md

 ---

-## Assistant

-Here is the conversation formatted as a DeepSeek chat, with justified and centered text.

----

 **User:**
 __here is the deal: gaming is dying, all games produced are indie carbon copies of other indie games out there.
 All are the same games made in unity engine.
 I only like management and city builders.
 Can you give a list of games like that?__